 I have always been a part of Mother Nature.
 Growing up on a farm all of my perceptions were honed early in life to notice my surroundings and to honor the beauty of nature by respecting its life giving properties.

-Today, as a plein air painter I am reconnected to my surroundings in a profound way.
-I now stand before the land and water with brush in hand, trying to capture the immediacy of the moment.
+today, as a plein air painter I am reconnected to my surroundings in a profound way.
+I now stand before the land and water with Brush in hand, trying the capture the immediacy of the moment.

 Norene Mara was born and raised in Indianapolis, IN.
 She now resides in Brown County with her husband, Steve.
 She attended John Herron School of Art in Indianapolis and took art classes at both Indiana University and while living in Japan.
 Norene has been a member of the Brown County Art Gallery since 1998.
 Her paintings depict landscapes and figures.